 The main types of community organisations that can be established are:

 There are advantages and disadvantages to each type of community organisation.

-For more detail and free resources (including a web-based decision-making tool to help you work out which legal structure best suits your group), see Not-for-profit Law’s Information Hub (at www.nfplaw.org.au/gettingstarted).
+For more information and free resources (including a web-based decision-making tool to help you work out which legal structure best suits your group), see Not-for-profit Law’s Information Hub (at www.nfplaw.org.au/gettingstarted).

 Groups are free to decide against registering a formal structure with the government.
 In the eyes of the law, the group remains a collection of individuals; the law (generally) does not recognise the group as a separate entity.
-This might mean very little to many people, as in their eyes they readily identify the existence of the group and its operation separate to the individuals that constitute it.
-However, it means that officers of the organisation are personally liable for its obligations (although it is possible to reduce this risk if each officer obtains insurance).
+This might mean very little to the people in the group, as in their eyes they readily identify the existence of the group and its operation separate to the individuals who form it.
+However, it means that the unincorporated association’s office bearers or committee members are personally liable for the association’s obligations (although it is possible to reduce this risk if each officer obtains insurance).

 Although unincorporated associations do not have formal legal structures, most groups choose a collective name and adopt rules that set out the association’s aims, membership qualifications, any subscription fees, management of meetings, financial matters, dissolution and amendment of the rules.